NDDDDDDDDD/trackextract/README.md

 # trackextract
-Tool that extracts third-party trackers from given list of URLs For the tool to work, you need to create a file called urls.txt in the same folder as the program.
+Tool that extracts third-party trackers from given list of URLs.

+For the tool to work, you need to create a file called urls.txt in the same folder as the program.

 # Lists